canarybuilds/zulip/templates/zerver/help/scim.md

    Okta will ask you for the `Base URL` and `API token`.
 The `Base URL` should be `yourorganization.zulipchat.com/scim/v2` and for `API token` you'll set the value given to you by support.
-When you proceed to the next step, Okta will verify that these details are correct by making a SCIM request to the Zulip server.
+When you proceed to the next step, Okta will verify that these details are correct by making a SCIM request to the Feniks Chat server.

 1. In the `To App` section of the `Provisioning` tab (which should be opened by default when you continue from the previous step), edit the `Provisioning to App` settings